andyceo/ansible-role-nginx/README.md

 Install nginx (naxsi version), add virtual hosts and provide ability to set settings for them.

+Every task in this role have to be executed under root privileges, so use `become: yes` (Ansible 2.x) or `sudo: yes` (Ansible 1.x) on playbook level.

 This role can manage most popular nginx usage scenarios:

 1. Nginx as main server, no requests send to any backends nor dynamic content generated.
 Nginx just serve static content